BeatableMeat/beatablemeat.github.io/README.md

 - GlitchGod's Flash Repo _(semi-hosted on **Beatable Games,** is in sync with [GlitchGod's Flash Repo's original site](https://sites.google.com/view/flashrepo))_

 # POSTING IN THE ISSUES PAGE
-Please note that the issues page is not justs for literal *issues*, but you can request something to be added to one of the sites.
+Please note that the issues page is not just for literal *issues*, but you can request something to be added to one of the sites.
 One of the moderators of the repository will add a label to your post to identify what it is.

 ## Site codes
 If you do not include a site code at the start of the title of your post to show what website you're posting the issue for, your post will be closed and given the label `invalid` and will you have to edit the post.
 Once it is corrected, a moderator will re-open the post.